mjh-nyc/mjh-superproject/README.md

 - WordPress managed by Bedrock
 - Noticably absent from this repo:
-- WordPress Core
-- this is by design, no need to replicate, please do not commit
-- Lastest WordPress will be installed on servers as part of deployment
-- Each dev is responsible for setting up there own local dev environment via composer
+	- WordPress Core: this is by design, no need to replicate, please do not commit.
+Lastest WordPress will be installed on servers as part of deployment.
+Each dev is responsible for setting up their own local dev environment via composer.
-- `web/app/uploads/`
-- also by design, please do not commit
+	- `web/app/uploads/`: also by design, please do not commit
 - `.gitignore` has been setup to help enforce these concepts, please update as needed or reasonable if it is causing problems.

 ## Environment setup